 What we don’t: Can be challenging to seal up drafts with a double quilt design.

 If you commonly travel as a couple, it can be worth considering a two-person quilt.
 Aside from the obvious benefit of being able to snuggle with your sweetie, these double designs have a few advantages over single quilts.
 For one, they allow you to share body warmth, meaning you can often get away with a higher temperature rating.
 Second, they’re typically lighter and more packable than two standard quilts combined (for example, two 20°F Enigma quilts weigh 2 lb.
 10.4 oz., compared to the Accomplice’s 2-lb.
 4.8-oz. build).
-And finally, they’ll save you a good deal of cash—at $560 for the 20-degree model, the Accomplice is far less than double the cost of the 20°F Enigma ($355).
+And finally, they’ll save you a good deal of cash—at $560 for the 20-degree model with a regular length and 850-fill, the Accomplice is far less than double the cost of the 20°F Enigma ($355).

 But as with most things, there are some compromises in opting for a double sleeping quilt.
 They’re not as easy to vent as standard designs, and sealing up drafts can be difficult with two people.
-And then there’s the challenge of sharing the load of a double sleeping bag, which cannot be split between two packs.
+And then there’s the challenge of sharing the load of a double sleeping bag, which cannot be split between two packs (we like to have the person not carrying the double quilt carry more elements of the tent and heavier cooking supplies).
 But the Accomplice pulls it all off better than most, with premium 850 or 950-fill down (your choice), separate collars that cinch around each neck with a draft blocker in between, and a pad attachment system that works with both single and double sleeping pads.
-Within this category, it’s also worth looking at the Therm-a-Rest Vela (which uses less premium 650-fill down) and the double version of Sea-to-Summit’s Ember.
+It's important to note that ready-to-ship models can be limited, but the custom Accomplice (which ships within three weeks) is a great option for narrowing in on the perfect design for your adventure.
+Within this category, it’s also worth looking at the Therm-a-Rest Vela (which uses less premium 650-fill down).

 See the Enlightened Equipment Accomplice 20